Diagnosing neck and back pain — the importance of a medical history review

-A physician should begin an initial encounter with a patient by listening to the patient’s chief complaint and a brief statement about why the patient is seeking medical attention.
-The physician then collects a complete medical history.
+A doctor should begin an initial encounter with a patient by listening to the patient’s chief complaint and why he or she is seeking medical attention.
+The doctor then collects a complete medical history.
 The medical history should include past medical diagnosis, allergies, current medications taken and previous surgeries.
-Additionally, the physician should collect a family history as it relates to diseases, as well as a social history.
-In some cases, physicians will also ask for permission to transfer records of medical tests performed by your previous physicians, especially if the tests have information regarding any current symptoms or conditions.
-Finally, the physician performs a physical examination.
+Additionally, a doctor should collect a family history as it relates to diseases, as well as a social history.
+In some cases, permission to transfer records of medical tests by previous physicians will be requested, especially if the tests have information regarding any current symptoms or conditions.
+Finally, doctors will typically perform a full physical examination.

-The reason for collecting a medical history during a physical exam is twofold.
-One reason is to get a picture of your general health.
-This is the background against which the specific medical complaint is played.
-The second is to ascertain information about your specific medical issue.
-The physician collects a family medical history to ascertain genetic factors that could be the cause of current ailments or influence their treatment.
-Family history, together with social history, is used to prognosticate about future health issues.
+There are two primary reasons for collecting a medical history during a physical exam.
+One is to get a picture of your general health.
+This is the background against which the specific medical issue can be put into context.
+The second is to gather information about your condition.
+The physician collects a family medical history to discover genetic factors that could be the cause of current problems and possibly help direct treatment.
+Family history, together with social history, is used to try and find future health issues.

 Genetics play a huge role in determining our physical condition and predisposition to certain diseases and injuries.
 Some back conditions that can involve genetic factors include: